UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_13.md

 Notes:

 Here is where some magic happens.
 Python doesn’t require us to make a whole column filled with 1000s to get the result we want.
-It would simply multiply 1000 to each column.
+It simply multiplies each value by 1000.
 (In Python we use `*` for multiplication.)

 So our original fat column in the cereal dataframe is transformed\!

-See how each row has changed in value?
+See how each value has changed?

 Note that when we do any type of operations on columns, we use single square brackets.